laurenzard/example_project_integrations_case_study/README.md

+Please be advised: All data presented herein is illustrative and does not correspond to actual events or entities

 Example Project: Integrations Case Study

 The VP of Customer Success and the Product Manager of the Integration Marketplace want your initial, brief perspective on: